 Global Hierarchy.
 This characteristic of Wendy’s organizational structure involves vertical lines of authority, command, and communication.
 For example, concerns are escalated from franchisees and regional offices to the corporate headquarters.
 In this way, the corporate structure supports global control of the business and facilitates Wendy’s operations management objectives.
 This structural feature also shows the traditional nature of the restaurant company’s organizational design.

 The main advantage of Wendy’s organizational structure is its support for control of global operations.
-The centralization of the function-based groups or departments enables effective implementation of policies and strategies throughout the multinational food-service business organization.
+The centralization of the function-based groups or departments enables effective implementation of policies and strategies throughout the multinational foodservice business organization.
+For example, the hierarchy, groups, and teams of this company structure facilitate strategies and programs for strengthening Wendy’s work culture (business culture) for a cohesive workforce that achieves high productivity and high-quality output.
 Also, this corporate structure supports Wendy’s current strategic aims for growth and expansion in the international market.
-However, the lack of structural flexibility may hinder international growth and prove to be a disadvantage of this organizational structure.
-The food-service company’s centralized management structure does not easily enable changes at the local or regional levels.
-This condition may impose challenges to growing Wendy’s operations in markets outside North America, which has been the focus of the business.
+However, the lack of structural flexibility may hinder international growth and prove to be a disadvantage of this business structure.
+The foodservice company’s centralized management structure does not easily enable changes at the local or regional levels.
+This condition may impose challenges to growing Wendy’s operations in markets outside North America.

 References